 LiteSpeed Web Server is designed with security as a top consideration.
 LSWS supports SSL, has access control at server and virtual host levels, and context-specific realm protection.
 Besides these standard features, LSWS also has the following special security features:

-- Connection level limits:
+Connection level limits:

-- IP level throttling: Limits network bandwidth to and from a single IP address regardless of the number of connections.
+- IP-level throttling limits network bandwidth to and from a single IP address regardless of the number of connections.

-Every HTTP request is vetted by LiteSpeed Web Server. "/." is not allowed in a decoded URL, this will deny accessing hidden files
+Every HTTP request is vetted by LiteSpeed Web Server. "/." is not allowed in a decoded URL, thus denying accessing hidden files and parent directories.